inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Uniformed men stood by impassively like sentries in their trench.
 I slapped my key on the desk and nodded gravely.
 I was loaded enough to be unable to tell whether they could tell I was loaded.
 Would they mind?
-I was certainly too loaded to care.
+I was certainly too loaded to c.
 I moved to the door with boxy, schlep-shouldered strides.
 -- Martin Amis, _Money_
 Soldiers who wish to be a hero
 Are practically zero,